 Sometimes referred to as the problem statement, vision, or the “North Star”, this statement expresses the gap in the market and the space where we can create value for the customer.
 This statement doesn’t suggest what we should create, just why.

 Current webpage templates for Twitch Prime offers do not support the long-term needs of our customers.
 New types of offers push the limits of our templates past their intended use, including retention-based offers and subscription offers.
 Additionally, our current business structure for multi-month offers does not align with the goals of game developers (generate the largest number claims or sign-ups) to the goals of Twitch Prime (attract and retain new Prime members).
 We must develop a new webpage template system to scale as a business and provide the best service for our customers.

 How are customers getting value now?
 How are customers doing things today?

 Currently, the goals of game developers and the goals of Twitch Prime do not align.
 Structures of offers for Twitch Prime need an element of retention, meaning the length of time that members stay in the program, and their level of activity with Prime benefits.
 With new tech solutions being built that allow for Twitch Prime members to claim content based on retention, it introduces a complex customer problem that our current webpage templates do not support.
 Current templates are limited to multi-month campaigns with no retention system, and include many customer experience issues (see Usability Testing for specifics).
-There's one template limited to 3 drops, and there's a seperate template for more than 3 drops.
+There's one template limited to 3 drops, and there's a separate template for more than 3 drops.
 These pages also lack a clear purpose and have conflicting hierarchies in their layout with heavy emphasis on advertising other offers and advertising Twitch Prime, rather than keeping the focus on the in-game content offer.

 Old "Amped" webpage templates